How validation works in Reply sequences

 Valid + phone number type is Landline | The entered phone number is correct, but messages cannot be sent to it.

-As a landline phone number type, a system recognizes landline, voicemail, and pager phone numbers. | Auto SMS will not be sent.
-The status of contact in the sequence is "Missing data."
+As a landline phone number type, a system recognizes landline and voicemail. | Auto SMS will not be sent.
+The status of contact in the sequence is Missing data.
+An icon of a house will be shown near a contact's number. |

-Invalid | The phone number is missing or has been entered incorrectly. | Auto SMS will not be sent.
-The status of contact in the sequence is "Missing data."
+Invalid | The phone number is missing or has been entered incorrectly. | The phone number is missing or incorrect.
+An invalid number icon appears next to the number. |

-Unknown | The phone number is entered correctly, but we cannot check whether it is a mobile or landline number due to a lack of information from the carrier. | We send SMS anyways. |
+Unknown | The phone number is entered correctly, but we cannot check whether it is a mobile or landline number due to a lack of information from the carrier. | We send SMS anyway. |